Topic: How To Invest

 The best stock market rules of thumb can help you make better investing decisions.
 Here’s a look at two of the best: The four-year rule and the sell-half rule

 Stock market rules of thumb won’t guarantee investment success.
-But the best of them can be very useful in helping to boost your portfolio returns.
+But the best of them can be very useful in helping to boost your portfolio returns, especially when it comes to stock selling rules.

 Here are two we like: